 St John's Wort (which is similar to Prozac) and red rice yeast (which is similar to the statin drugs i.e. zocor, lipitor, prevastatin et al, for lowering cholesterol) are two more natural products which should be approached with caution.
 They likely carry the same risks as the pharmaceutical versions (Prozac has been shown to injure serotonin receptors in longer term rat studies and statin drugs have been observed the raise the risk for cancer).
 Bottom line, if you wouldn't feel comfortable taking the pharmaceutical equivalent, you probably would want to skip the natural product which is essentially the same thing.

-Chromium Piccolate, hawked as a miracle supplement which 'burns fat' without exercise and still included in such products like "Exercise in a Bottle", also has its dark side.
+Chromium Piccolate, was hawked a few years ago as a miracle supplement which 'burns fat' without exercise and is still included in such products like "Exercise in a Bottle", also has its dark side.
 The Piccolinate part is a neuro-toxin according to several studies.
 Additionally, double blind studies on the product have shown no benefits as far as 'fat burning'.
-Yet it's still widely sold even as we speak.
+Yet it's still widely touted as a "fat burner".